tldr-pages/tldr/pages/linux/dbus-daemon.md

 `dbus-daemon --syslog`

-- Disable the creation of a pid file and ignore the configuration for this:
+- Disable the creation of a pid file and override the configuration value for it:

 `dbus-daemon --nopidfile`